 Account owners and Administrators can permanently delete a conversation from the Trash folder at any time.
 Once permanently deleted, a conversation cannot be recovered.

-If there are replies attached to the conversation that you might need to reference later, you may want to Resolve the conversation rather than deleting it.
+If there are replies attached to the conversation that you might need to reference later, you may want to Archive the conversation rather than deleting it.

 Moving a conversation to the Trash folder: